bingyuzhang/bingyu/index.md

 I am interested in symplectic and contact geometry/topology and relate physics.
 Now I am focus on using microlocal sheaf theory to study symplectic geometry of the cotangent bundles.
 In particular, we can study categories associated to a Lagrangian submanifold or a domain in cotangent bundles.
 These categories and functors between them contain lots of geometry information of given Lagrangian submanifolds or domains.

--Furthur study of Chiu's invariant(In preparing).
+- Furthur study of Chiu's invariant(In preparing).
 In [this paper](https://arxiv.org/abs/1405.1178), Chiu's present a method to prove Non-squeezing of big contact ball.
 But the contact inavariants he used is still intriguing.
 Now we are going on further on this invariants, for example embedding problem of ellipsoids.

 - [M2thesis](M2_thesis.pdf) is my M2 thesis in Institute Fourier, under supervison of Stéphane Guillermou.
 It provides a construction of the kernel of the projector to the category associate to cubes in symplectic linear spaces, and then prove a sheaf theorical proof of a weak version of the Gromov Non-squeezing theorm.
 As a appendant, it provides a review on some basic results of categories of sheaves we used.

--On the [CAS master thesis](CAS_Thesis)(in Chinese), we write a note on the proof of the Guillermou-Kashiwara-Schapira sheaf quantization.
+- On the [CAS master thesis](CAS_Thesis.pdf)(in Chinese), we write a note on the proof of the Guillermou-Kashiwara-Schapira sheaf quantization.

+## Teaching

+- TA on [linear algebra](http://www.mmrc.iss.ac.cn/~zmli/LinearAlgebra2017.html)(in Chinese) in University of Chinese Academy of Sciences.
+Instructor: Prof.Ziming Li.

 ## Useful tools